Danillora/drb.github.io/_pages/cv.md

 Teaching
 ======
+* Teaching Assistant in the Multivariate Data Analysis
+  * Under the supervision of Professor Flávio Rezende
+  * Federal University of Pernambuco (UFPE)

 * Teacher Assistant in International Relations Theory I
   * Under the guidance of Nayanna Sabiá
   * Estácio Recife University